UDN

 DepthBiasAlpha

-DepthBiasAlpha is most commonly used in materials on sprite particles to remove the sharp edges occurring when the sprite intersects other geometry.
+The DepthBiasAlpha expression is most commonly used in materials on sprite particles to remove the sharp edges occurring when the sprite intersects other geometry.
 Depth-biased blending compares the depth of src and dst pixels and uses a bias to determine the alpha to use for drawing the pixel.
 See DepthBiasBlendUsage for more information.

 Programmers: DepthBiasAlpha is the preferred way to do depth-biased blending because the blend is performed in hardware rather than in the shader.